openlvc/federate-base/src/java/ucef-java-examples/README.md

 ```
 run-challenge-federate.bat --iterations 15
 ```
-...or in the JSON...
+…or in the JSON…
 ```
 {
-    "other": "config items here...",
+    "other": "config items here…",

     "iterations":            15
 }
 ```
 The command line value will take precedence if both configuration options are used.
+Also refer to the note about the Federation Manager's `maxTime` setting if you wish to issue large numbers of challenges.

 ## Others